Bantry House & Gardens, Co Cork

 History

-The original structure, known as Blackrock, was erected circa 1710.
+The original structure, known as Blackrock, was erected circa 1710 by the Hutchison family in the Queen Anne style.
 In 1750 Richard White purchased the property, renamed it Seafield, and later became the 1st Earl of Bantry after thwarting a French invasion in 1796.
-The 2nd Earl, inspired by Grand Tours of Italy and France, laid out the formal gardens that still dominate the estate – seven terraces, a parterre with a wisteria‑wrapped fountain, and the famed Hundred Steps that climb behind the house.
+The 2nd Earl, inspired by his Grand Tours of Italy and France, laid out the formal gardens that still dominate the estate – seven terraces, a parterre with a wisteria‑wrapped fountain, and the famed Hundred Steps that climb behind the house.

-During the Irish Civil War the house served as a hospital, and in World II it was used as an army base.
-After a period of decline, the house opened to the public in 1946.
-Restoration work, initially funded by a European grant in the late 1990s and later by the Irish Department of Housing and Heritage (2022‑2023), continues to preserve both the house and its gardens.
+During the Irish Civil War the house served as a hospital, and in World War II it was used as an army base.
+After a period of decline, the house opened to the public in 1946, becoming the first stately home in Ireland to do so.
+The estate was featured on Channel 4’s Country House Rescue, raising its profile among heritage visitors.
+Recent restoration, funded by a European grant in the late 1990s and later by the Irish Department of Housing and Heritage (2022‑2023), continues to preserve both the house and its gardens.

 What to See & Do